-USS TEXAS was the second ship in the VIRGINIA-class of nuclear powered guided missile cruisers and was the third ship in the Navy named after the state of Texas.
+USS TEXAS was the second ship in the VIRGINIA-class of nuclear powered guided missile cruisers and the third ship in the Navy named after the state of Texas.
 Last homeported in Bremerton, Wash., she was laid up there after decommissioning and later went through the nuclear recycling program at the Puget Sound Naval Shipyard.

 |General Characteristics:||Awarded: December 21, 1971|

 |Keel laid: August 18, 1973|

 |Launched: August 9, 1975|

 |Commissioned: September 10, 1977|

 |Builder: Newport News Shipbuilding Co., Newport News, Va.|

 |Propulsion system: two D2G General Electric nuclear reactors|

 |Length: 585 feet (178 meters)|

 |Draft: 31,5 feet (9.6 meters)|